4 min.

 Image: Christian Lue

 Wait, what?
 Though China stretches across nearly the same east-to-west distance as the continental United States, the entire country officially follows a single time zone known as Beijing Time.
 This system has been in place since 1949, when the government unified the country’s clocks.
 In far western regions like Xinjiang, the sun might not rise until late in the morning.
-Because of this, many local residents adjust their routines and use unofficial local times for work, school, and social activities, even though Beijing Time remains the official standard.
+Because of this, many residents adjust their routines and use unofficial local times for work, school, and social activities, even though Beijing Time remains the official standard.

 Norway has a longer coastline than Russia